-What will happen if I have high or low blood pressure readings?
+What will happen if I have high or ow BP readings?

 If you are in the self-monitoring group and your blood pressure is high or low, the system will send you clear instructions about what to do next.
 You will also be given a booklet which will help you to understand what your blood pressure readings mean.